0day-ci/linux/Documentation/filesystems/proc.rst

 subset=pid hides all top level files and directories in the procfs that are not related to tasks.

+lookup= mount option makes available only listed files/directories in the top-level /proc directory.
+Individual names are separated by slash.
+Empty list is equivalent to subset=pid. lookup= filters before subset= if both options are supplied. lookup= doesn't affect /proc/${pid}
+directories availability as well as /proc/self and /proc/thread-self symlinks.
+More fine-grained filtering is not supported at the moment.

 Chapter 5: Filesystem behavior
 ==============================